Are you trying to learn something new and looking for ways to learn it faster?

 Don’t forget... failure is literally the scientific method.

 We test something and see what happens.
-Only by learning what doesn’t work, do we then learn what actually works.
+But only by learning what doesn’t work, do we then learn what actually works.
 Failure is part of growth.
-Treat it like a computer game and realize that you’re just leveling up!

 Another super simple cheat code for sticking to any project is public accountability!